 My current preprints, together with abstracts, are listed below.
 Please contact me for paper copies.

 "Corrected confidence intervals based on the signed root transformation for multi-parameter sequentially designed experiments".
-Under revision for J. Statist.
+J. Statist.
 Plann.
 Inf.
+144, (2014).
+To appear.

 A two-parameter model is studied in which there is a parameter of interest and a nuisance parameter.
 Corrected confidence intervals are constructed for the parameter of interest for data from a sequentially designed experiment.
 This is achieved by considering the distribution of the first component of the bivariate signed root transformation, and then by applying a version of Stein's identity and very weak expansions to determine the correction terms.
 The accuracy of the approximations is assessed by simulation for three nonlinear regression models with normal errors, a two-population normal model, a logistic model and a Poisson model.
 An extension of the approach to higher dimensions is briefly discussed.